tpunt/PHP7-Reference/README.md

 RFC: [Combined Comparison Operator](https://wiki.php.net/rfc/combined-comparison-operator)

 ### Null Coalesce Operator
-The null coalesce operator (or isset ternary operator) is a short-hand notation for performing `isset()` checks in the ternary operator.
+The null coalesce operator (or isset ternary operator) is a shorthand notation for performing `isset()` checks in the ternary operator.
 This is a common thing to do in applications, and so a new syntax has been introduced for this exact purpose.

 ```PHP
 // Pre PHP 7 code